getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 Owners and managers can create a persistent view for their organization by creating custom saved searched.
 These saved searches will not be associated with a specific project, but with all projects (and users) across the org.

 1. Type a search into the search bar, then click the "add to Organization saved searches" icon just to the right of it.
-Keeping in mind that you need to be an owner or manager within the org to use this feature.
+Keep in mind that you need to be an owner or manager within the org to use this feature.

     ![{% asset search-add-org-filter-step-one.png @path %}]({% asset search-add-org-filter-step-one.png @path %})